adrianhsau/OptiWine/README.md

 # OptiWine

 0. Download ZIP, and unpack all files into the same folder.
-Unpack WineReviews.zip into the same folder and the python files.
+Unpack FullWineList.zip into the same folder as the python files.

 1. Run PrimaryDataPreProcessing.py as-is